userlist/userlist-rails/CHANEGLOG.md

 ## Unreleased (main)

+- Don't swallow errors caused by errors in the model class when detecting models

 ## v1.0.0 (2025-04-08)

 - Fix detection of relationships when there are multiple associations between users and companies